mirjanacale/Mollavie/README.md

 ### Local VS Deployment

-There are no major differences between the local (Gitpod) version and the deployed (Heroku) version that I'm aware of.
+There are no major differences between the local   version and the deployed (Heroku) version that I'm aware of.

 ## Acknowledgements